rainlanguage/dotrain/docs/variables/extractfrommap_1.md

 # Function extractFromMap()

-Extract some of the properites from a Map as a new Map with same keys.
+Extract some of the properties from a Map as a new Map with same keys.

 <b>Signature:</b>